euan-smith/property-descriptor/README.md

 ## Description

 Writing out object descriptors is tedius and not very DRY, however they can be very useful.
-This is a tiny (1.14k minified, 480 bytes gzipped) library to take away the tedium and make your code more readable.
+This is a tiny (1k minified, <0.5k gzipped) library to take away the tedium and make your code more readable.

 ## Install
 ```bash